 For we know that our old self was crucified with him so that the body ruled by sin might be done away with, that we should no longer be slaves to sin—because anyone who has died has been set free from sin. …In the same way, count yourselves dead to sin but alive to God in Christ Jesus.
 Therefore do not let sin reign in your mortal body so that you obey its evil desires.
 Do not offer any part of yourself to sin as an instrument of wickedness, but rather offer yourselves to God as those who have been brought from death to life; and offer every part of yourself to him as an instrument of righteousness.
-For sin shall no longer be your master, because you are not under the law, but under grace. – Romans 6:6-7, 11-14 (ESV)
+For sin shall no longer be your master, because you are not under the law, but under grace. – Romans 6:6-7, 11-14 (ESV, emphasis added)

 I am nowhere near perfect.
 I still make mistakes and experience regrets.
 (And I know I’m not alone in saying this.)
 So when God’s Word tells me that I am no longer a slave to sin, I will admit that I struggle with this truth.
 Not only does it say that I am no longer a slave, but it says that my old sinful self was crucified with Christ.
 That means that my old sinful self is a dead man.